Norcold Refrigerator Solutions – Ways to Avoid Problems!

 And by the way, you should never travel with your propane system energized.
 It clearly states this on the safety placards in your RV, especially motorized RV’s!
 Early on in our RVing lives we were not told this fact.
 “Sure, you can run the fridge while traveling!
 Don’t turn that propane off, just leave it on and you’ll be fine!”

-That’s what the RV rental companies told us.
-So we did.
-Then a few years later we almost lost our RV to a propane fire if not for dumb luck that we decided to stop and look in the RV and we found a fire brewing.
-But, this is what can happen!
+That’s what the RV rental companies told us, so we did.
+A few years later, we almost lost our RV to a propane fire.
+If not for dumb luck, we decided to stop and look in our fifth-wheel RV, and we found a fire brewing.
+But this is what can happen!

 norcold refrigerator solutions